Taisiias/formmailer/README.md

 ### Sending different forms to different recipients

-First, user should add a dictionary similar to this one in the configuration file:
+First, add a dictionary similar to this one in the configuration file:

 ```json
 "formTargets": {